pyokagan/pycsdl2/docs/api/surface.rst

                      If 0, the surface has no alpha channel.
    :returns: A :class:`SDL_Surface` with its contents backed by the provided
              `pixels` buffer.
-   :raises BufferError: If the pixels buffer is not of the expected size.
-It
-                        must be ``pitch * height`` bytes.
-   :raises ValueError: If provided `pitch` does not match the image `depth` and
-                       `width`.
-   :raises RuntimeError: If the surface could not be created.

 .. function:: SDL_LoadBMP_RW(src, freesrc) -> SDL_Surface